WebAssembly/component-model/design/mvp/CanonicalABI.md

 is accomplished using the `parent_lock` field of the resumed thread, which the resumed thread will `release()` when it suspends or exits.

-One extra boolean value communicated from `resume` to `suspend` is requests for cancellation.
 When a thread calls `Thread.suspend`, it indicates whether it is able to handle cancellation.
-This information is stored in the `cancellable` field which is used by `Task.request_cancellation` (defined below) to only `resume` with `cancel = True` when the thread expects it.
+This information is stored in the `cancellable` field which is used by `Task.request_cancellation` (defined below) to only `resume` with `SuspendResult.CANCELLED` when the thread expects it.

 Lastly, several `Thread` methods below will set the `ready_func` and add the `Thread` to the `Store.pending` list so that `Store.tick` will call `resume`